shanegibney/learningRuby/README.md

 The '==' in Ruby looks at the content of the strings an compares them.
 But above ther are totally different objects in memory.
 So what can strings represent?
 Method names, fixed concepts, directions, shapes,members of sets, configuration opetion names,...
 They are unique identifiers they are not used for data.
 Strings are free form data, user supplied data.

-"If teh textual content of an object is important, use a String.
+"If the textual content of an object is important, use a String.
 If the identity of the object is important, use a Symbol." - Jim Weirich

 ```
 Symbol.all_symbols.size